ranfysvalle02/autoencoder-101/README.md

 3. Denoising Autoencoders: Handling Noisy Text Data
 4. Feature Extraction with Autoencoders: Unlocking Hidden Knowledge
 5. Challenges and Best Practices When Using Autoencoders for Text
-6. Autoencoders for Retrieval-Augmented Generation (RAG)
-7. Conclusion: The Power of Autoencoders in Text Processing
+6. Conclusion: The Power of Autoencoders in Text Processing
-8. Evaluation Metrics for Autoencoders
+7. Evaluation Metrics for Autoencoders

 ---